NCCE/teachcomputing.org/README.md

 ### Debugging

 `ruby-debug-ide` is enabled and waiting for connections by default on port `1234`.
 There is a `launch.json` in the repo and if you're using vscode it should be as easy as going to the 'Run' view, selecting 'Rails Debug' and clicking the green Run button.
-It's important to note that if you attempt to restart or stop the debug process, this will effectively kill the container, and a `docker-compose up -d` will be necessary to continue - however this is rarely necessary in general use since you'll be debugging individual requests.
+It's important to note that if you attempt to restart or stop the debug process, this will effectively kill the container, and a `docker compose up -d` will be necessary to continue - however this is rarely necessary in general use since you'll be debugging individual requests.

 Calling `yarn run rspec-debug <path to spec>` will start an rspec debug session, this session will wait for a connection on `127.0.0.1:1235`.
 Add any breakpoints required, then for VSCode there is a launch configuration in `launch.json` called 'RSpec Debug', starting this will glom onto the previously started debug session.

-If you prefer to use `byebug` you'll _first_ need to attach to the container which can be done with the command: `docker attach teachcomputingorg_web_1` (the container name can be checked with `docker-compose ps`, but mostly it'll be the one here), then add your breakpoint and trigger your request.
-Again ending the session by quitting byebug or hitting `ctrl+c` will kill the container, so you'll need to run `docker-compose up -d` again.
+If you prefer to use `byebug` you'll _first_ need to attach to the container which can be done with the command: `docker attach teachcomputingorg_web_1` (the container name can be checked with `docker compose ps`, but mostly it'll be the one here), then add your breakpoint and trigger your request.
+Again ending the session by quitting byebug or hitting `ctrl+c` will kill the container, so you'll need to run `docker compose up -d` again.

 Set `OAUTH_DEBUG=true` in your `.env` file for more useful OAUTH logging.